mesowatch

 Combined Effect on Prognosis

-The interaction of these factors creates a complex prognosis landscape for mesothelioma patients.
-For example, a younger patient with early-stage epithelioid mesothelioma who undergoes cytoreductive surgery and HIPEC may have a significantly better prognosis than an older patient with advanced sarcomatoid mesothelioma and multiple comorbidities.
+Combining all these elements creates an intricate picture of prognosis for mesothelioma patients.
+For instance, an infant with early epithelioid mesothelioma treated with cytoreductive surgery and HIPEC may have a far better outlook than an adult with advanced sarcomatoid mesothelioma and comorbidities.

 Survival Rates and Statistics